material-components/material-components-web-react/packages/top-app-bar/README.md

-className | String | Classes to be applied to the root element. dense | Boolean | Enables dense variant. prominent | Boolean | Enables prominent variant. short | Boolean | Enables short variant.A tag | String | Customizes the TopAppBarFixedAdjust tag (defaults to `<main>`)
+className | String | Classes to be applied to the root element. dense | Boolean | Enables dense variant. prominent | Boolean | Enables prominent variant. short | Boolean | Enables short variant. tag | String | Customizes the TopAppBarFixedAdjust tag (defaults to `<main>`)

 > NOTE: if not dense, prominent, or short will apply `mdc-top-app-bar--fixed-adjust`